pyeventsourcing/eventsourcing/docs/topics/process.rst

 ==================

 The most important requirement pursued in this section is to obtain a reliable process.
-A process is considered reliable if processing can be resumed after a breakdown happening at any time, such that the product of the resumed process is indistinguishable from that which would have been produced without the interruption.
+A process is considered reliable if the product of a process that was resumed after being terminated is indistinguishable from that which would have been produced by an uninterrupted process, regardless of when or how the process was terminated.

-Process can be understood as productive in this way: consumption with recording determines production.
-So if the product of a process must be reliable, then its consumption and its recording must be reliable.
-If the consumption and the recording are reliable, then for so long as processing can happen at all, it will happen in a reliable way.
-A system of such reliable processes will also be reliable.
+A process can be understood as productive in this sense: consumption with recording determines production.
+That is, if the consumption and the recording are reliable, then for so long as processing can happen at all, it will happen in a reliable way.
+By extension, a system composed exclusively of reliable processes will also be reliable.

+Please note, the definition of "reliability" doesn't include "availability".
+Although gridlocked streets will make your arrival unreliable, your reliable vehicle won't breakdown.
+You shouldn't arrive at the wrong destination, just because you were diverted.
+In other words, infrastructure failures should only cause process *delays*.

 .. contents:: :local: